yeoman/yeoman.io/app/_posts/blog/2025-03-17-security-policy-update.md

 title: How Yeoman is Enhancing Security Through Policy Updates
 ---

 This is just the start.
 We're also working on a **deeper security initiative** to strengthen Yeoman for the long haul.
-If you're curious or want to contribute, check out the discussion [here "Yeoman issue: Reboot Security 🔒"](https://github.com/yeoman/.github/issues/1).
+If you're curious or want to contribute, check out the discussion [here](https://github.com/yeoman/.github/issues/1 "Yeoman issue: Reboot Security 🔒").

 ---
 We're not just dusting off old code.
 As part of our **[Maintenance Reboot Initiative](https://yeoman.io/blog/maintenance-reboot)**, we're rebuilding Yeoman for the future—stronger, faster, and definitely more secure.